 Imagine driving behind a massive commercial truck that is transporting a full load of lumber when suddenly, the cargo comes loose, and a 10-foot log falls off the truck.
 One unsecured log can cause the entire load to shift and come loose.
 Whether it is one log that comes loose, or the entire load, the aftermath of a truck accident involving improperly secured cargo can be devastating.
 In addition to the lost or damaged cargo, and the debris it leaves on the roadway, the other motorists in the vicinity can suffer serious injuries and fatalities if they are struck by the log, a pipe, a piece of machinery, or any other type of cargo that falls from a truck.
-Truck drivers and truck companies are responsible for ensuring that the cargo they are transporting has been properly secured, and that they are following the cargo securement rules that were published by the opens in a new windowFederal Motor Carrier Safety Administration (FMCSA)opens WORD file in 2002, as well as the updated rules that require motor carriers to ensure that their cargo securement devices prevent articles from shifting or falling from the truck.
+Truck drivers and truck companies are responsible for ensuring that the cargo they are transporting has been properly secured, and that they are following the cargo securement rules that were published by the Federal Motor Carrier Safety Administration (FMCSA) in 2002, as well as the updated rules that require motor carriers to ensure that their cargo securement devices prevent articles from shifting or falling from the truck.

 The first step in the new securement rules is to have a thorough understanding of the rules.
 All motor carriers operating in interstate commerce must be in compliance with the new requirement effective January 1, 2004.
 The new rules, which are based on the North American Cargo Securement Standard Model Regulations, require motor carriers to change the way they use securement devices so that their cargo is less likely to shift within the trailer or fall from the vehicle.
 The goal of the new securement requirements is to reduce the number of truck accidents that are caused by falling or shifting cargo.